gc-da11yn/gc-da11yn.github.io/src/pages/en/accessibility-testing-101.md

 - [Tips for Getting the Most Out of WAVE](https://webaim.org/blog/tips-for-getting-the-most-out-of-wave/)

 The WAVE sidebar indicates if WAVE has detected any errors or not.
-The absence of errors DOES NOT mean your page is accessible or compliant. **RED icons** indicate accessibility errors that need to be fixed. **GREEN icons** indicate accessibility features - things that improve accessibility (though these should be verified).
+The absence of errors DOES NOT mean your page is accessible or compliant. **RED icons** indicate accessibility errors that need to be fixed. **GREEN icons** indicate accessibility features&mdash;things that improve accessibility (though these should be verified).
 The other icons and indicators, particularly the yellow alert icons, highlight other elements that you should look at.
 WAVE brings the underlying accessibility information of a page to the forefront so it can be easily evaluated in context.

 Styles and Code: